MaximPravenkiy/enterprise-incident-tracking/README.md

 - When creating an incident, you must fill in the following fields: "Incident Name", "Area", "Due Date", "Description", "Priority", "Status".
 - The "Assignee" field is optional.
 - "Start date" - filled in automatically
-- "Due date" - date cannot be selected earlier "Start date"
+- "Due date" - date can't be selected earlier "Start date"
-- "Incident Name" - can't contain more than 15 symbols
+- "Incident Name" - can't contain more than 30 symbols
-- "Description" - can't contain more than 35 symbols

 If you close the window for creating an incident, then after reopening the window, all the data that you entered will be saved.